git-for-windows/git-for-windows.github.io/Running-Git's-regression-tests.md

 - `sh t0001-*.sh -i` will run *t0001* and stop at the first failing test (as opposed to the default, to continue running the rest of the tests in the *t0001* test suite)
 - `sh t0001-*.sh -v` will show the output of the programs called by the tests
 - `sh t0001-*.sh -d` will keep the temporary directory in which the test was run, `trash directory.t0001-init/` (this is useful when comparing the output of tests between Git versions when the tests fail for one Git version but succeed for another).
-- `sh -x t0001-*.sh` will print out the command-line of the programs before they are executed
+- `sh t0001-*.sh -x` will print out the command-line of the programs before they are executed

 These options can be combined, too.